vsbuffalo/dotfiles/README.md

 # dotfiles

-Use the following to install:
+Clone to your `~` directory and use the following to install:

     $ sh setup.sh

 My dotfiles install process does the following (if these files/programs don't exist):

- - Installs Git, Vim, MacVim, Ag, and tmux (from Homebrew, since these are dependencies)
+ - Installs Git, NeoVim, Ag, and tmux (from Homebrew, since these are dependencies)
  - Installs [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
  - Installs [Futurama quotes](https://github.com/vsbuffalo/good-news-everyone)
  - Installs `~/.zshrc`